Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems: Introduction

-To establish reliability and security of DNN-based perception systems against adversarial input images, we propose, VisionGuard, a novel attack- and dataset-agnostic detection framework.
-VisionGuard does not modify the specific classifier and, does not rely on building separate classifiers.
-Instead, VisionGuard relies on the observation that adversaries may be successful at fooling DNNs due to the large feature space over which they can look for adversarial inputs.
+To establish reliability and security of DNN-based perception systems against adversarial input images, we propose, VisionGuard (VG), a novel attack- and dataset-agnostic detection framework.
+VG does not modify the specific classifier and, does not rely on building separate classifiers.
+Instead, VG relies on the observation that adversaries may be successful at fooling DNNs due to the large feature space over which they can look for adversarial inputs.
 This is also validated in our experiments: the larger the input space (i.e., image dimensions), the easier to fool the target classifier.
 Motivated by this, the proposed defense aims to shrink the feature space available to adversaries.
-In particular, to determine if an image is adversarial, VisionGuard checks if the softmax output of the target classifier on a given input image changes significantly after feeding it a `refined' version of that image.
-To refine images, i.e., to squeeze out possibly unnecessary features of the input image, we apply lossy compression algorithms (e.g., JPEG) with high compression quality.
-Then, we measure the similarity of the corresponding softmax outputs using the Kullback-Leibler (K-L) divergence metric.
+In particular, to determine if an image is adversarial, VG checks if the softmax output of the target classifier on a given input image changes significantly after feeding it a refined version of that image.
+To refine images, i.e., to squeeze out possibly unnecessary features of the input image, we employ label-invariant transformations.
+Specifically, our experiments suggest that lossy compression (e.g., JPEG) with high compression quality and brightness/rotation transformations can achieve high detection performance against digital and physical adversarial attacks, respectively; however, any other transformation can be integrated with the proposed detector.
+Then, we measure the similarity of the corresponding softmax outputs using the Kullback–Leibler (K-L) divergence metric.
 If this metric is above a threshold, the image is classified as adversarial; otherwise, it is classified as clean.
+Finally, we would like to emphasize that in this paper we are particularly interested in real-time applications (e.g., autonomous cars) imposing runtime constraints on both the attacker and defender that are typically ignored in the related literature.
+In particular, the attacker has to be capable of generating adversarial noise at a rate that is greater than the rate at which images are received and classified by the target perception system while the detector has to reason about the trustworthiness of input images at a rate that is smaller than the attack rate.
+As a result, we focus on attacks that are either fast enough to craft at runtime (e.g., defense-oblivious digital attacks such as FGSM and CW \cite{carlini2017towards} or physical attacks that are generated offline but they can fool perception systems at runtime \cite{eykholt2018robust}.
+Observe that this precludes white-box attacks - that assume perfect knowledge of both the target DNN and the defense mechanism - due to their high computational cost.
+Nevertheless, such attacks do not concern current users, since it is almost impossible to get such complete information \cite{chen2019damagenet}.